Maironis

-Maironis (born Jonas Mačiulis, Jonas Mačiulis, Jan Maculewicz; – 28 June 1932) was a Lithuanian Roman Catholic priest and the greatest and most-known Lithuanian poet, especially of the period of the Lithuanian press ban.
+Maironis was the pen name of Jonas Mačiulis (2 November 1862 – 28 June 1932), a Lithuanian Roman Catholic priest and one of the most known and influential Lithuanian poets, especially of the period of the Lithuanian press ban.
 He was called the Bard of Lithuanian National Revival (Tautinio atgimimo dainius).
-Maironis was active in public life.
-However, the Lithuanian literary historian Juozas Brazaitis writes that Maironis was not.

 In his poetry, he expressed the national aspirations of the Lithuanian National Revival and was highly influential in Lithuanian society and poetry.
 The Maironian school in Lithuanian literature was named after him.
+Maironis was active in public life.
+However, the Lithuanian literary historian Juozas Brazaitis writes that Maironis was not.

 Life

 Early years

 Jonas Mačiulis was born on in Pasandravys manor, Šiluva county, Raseiniai district, in the former Grand Duchy of Lithuania, which was almost wholly annexed by the Russian Empire during the Partitions of the Polish–Lithuanian Commonwealth.
 Maironis' parents were free peasants who maintained close relations with the polonized Lithuanian nobility.
 Such a social environment formed the basis of Maironis' personality, leading to his deep religiosity and loyalty to tradition, free from atheistic or liberal influences.
 Socially, Maironis was uninvolved in the tensions between nobles and peasants, the rich and the poor, and did not become a representative of either side.
 Maironis was raised with a firm grounding in Lithuanian rural culture and was open to influence of any culture provided that it did not contradict Maironis' love for his land, his people, its past and traditions.